MR

 • Be a citizen, permanent resident, or landed immigrant of Canada.

-• Lived for at least 10 years old in Canada since the age of 18.
+• Lived for at least ten years in Canada since the age of 18.

 The federal government will automatically enrol you in the program once you meet the above requirements.
 However, you may need to apply yourself in some cases.